The Agency Guide to Writing Client Case Studies (With Examples)

 It’s an age-old question: if you want to get more clients, where should you put your content marketing focus?

 Your first instinct might be to say blogging.
-This answer seems to make sense—for years now, blogging has been touted as one of the best ways to attract an audience and demonstrate your expertise.
-While blogging can highlight your expertise, it isn’t necessarily going to be nearly as effective as showing real results to win new clients.
+This answer makes sense—for many years, blogging has been touted as one of the best ways to attract an audience and demonstrate your expertise.
+While blogging can highlight your agency’s expertise, it isn’t necessarily going to be nearly as effective as showing real results to win future customers.

-Instead of pouring all your time and creative energy into blog posts, another approach to consider is focusing on client case studies that prove the effectiveness of your services.
+Instead of pouring all of your agency’s time and creative energy into blog posts, another approach is to focus on client case studies that prove the effectiveness of your services.

 Case studies are, in many ways, similar to blog posts.
-Writing them takes a similar skill set, and once finished can bring in organic search traffic.
+Writing them takes a similar skill set and, once finished, helps to bring in organic search traffic.

-If you haven’t written any new case studies in a while (or ever), you’re missing out on a great marketing opportunity.
-In this guide, we'll discuss how you can get started attracting new clients with case studies.
+If you haven’t written any in a while (or ever), you’re missing out on a great marketing opportunity.
+In this guide, we’ll discuss how to write a case study to attract prospective customers.

 Why Client Case Studies Are Worth the Effort